qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/doc/notes/20230209-review-notes.md

       about your connection with Greenland?~~
 * Breakout: Select and analyze a dataset
     * Concerned about spending too much time choosing;
-    * Can send out a message to all breakout rooms after 3-4 minutes saying "You should have chosen a dataset by now, please proceed to other tasks!"
+    * ~~Can send out a message to all breakout rooms after 3-4 minutes saying "You should have chosen a dataset by now, please proceed to other tasks!"~~
-* Going in and out of breakout rooms has a ~5 minute cost.
+* ~~Going in and out of breakout rooms has a ~5 minute cost.~~
 * ~~Can we set up timed breakout rooms?
 Or e.g. a 2-minute warning before the activity is over?~~ Yes, can broadcast messages and send a countdown.
-* Can we assign individuals to breakout rooms and auto-send everyone with a single click?
-What's this look like?
+* ~~Can we assign individuals to breakout rooms and auto-send everyone with a single click?
+What's this look like?~~ Handled in admin documentation
 * "Working in the open": Common concern about being "scooped" before publication.
   Discuss the realities; how often does that happen?
 What protections do you have?
     * License as a safety mechanism.
 What licenses can we recommend that protect